hsiang20/Draw-Straws-tool/README.md

 ## Introduction
 The project is for tabletennis school team of National Taiwan University.
-It can help arranging the schedules of the contests, giving the data of the players.\n
+It can help arranging the schedules of the contests, giving the data of the players.

 ## Usage
     $ python src/main.py [INPUTFILE_NAME] [OUTPUTFILE_NAME]